robertklep/node-kaku-rpi/README.md

 Arguments:

 * `PIN`: the GPIO pin that the transmitter is hooked up to.
 This is the _physical_ pin number, not the GPIO (mapped) number.
-Referring to the hardware page linked to above, it's using pin 11 (which is BCM GPIO pin number 17, but again, we're using the physical pin number, so 11).
+By default this module assumes that the transmitter is connected to pin 11 (which is BCM GPIO pin number 17, but again, we're using the physical pin number, so 11).
 * `PERIODUSEC`: number of microseconds to sleep between high/low transitions (default: 375 for old-style, 260 for new-style).
 * `REPEATS`: number of times to repeat commands (default: 7 for both styles).
 * `PULSEWIDTH`: pulse width (default: 5, only used by new-style driver for now).